I-Am-Nicholas/rudeymental/README.md

 - $git clone https://github.com/marudine/rudeymental.git in your preferred parent directory via the console.

-- To install gems and dependencies from the Gemfile, still in your parent directory:
+### To install gems and dependencies from the Gemfile, (still from your parent directory):

 $cd rudeymental